 Shipping the vast majority of its products overseas on dirty, fossil-fueled ships, Walmart is accelerating the climate emergency and harming the health of port and coastal communities who breathe in ship pollution.

-As the largest shipping polluter, Walmart emitted 3.7 million metric tons of carbon — just from imports into the U.S. alone, as much as an entire coal-fired power plant burning in the U.S. for a year.
+As the largest shipping polluter, Walmart emitted 788K metric tons of carbon — just from imports into the U.S. alone.

-In terms of air pollution, Walmart emitted over 160,000 metric tons of toxic air pollutants SOx, NOx and PM2.5 into our air just from U.S. imports alone — primarily concentrated in port and coastal communities, low-income communities, and communities of color.
+In terms of air pollution in 2021, Walmart emitted over 34K metric tons of toxic air pollutants SOx, NOx and PM2.5 into our air just from U.S. imports alone — primarily concentrated in port and coastal communities, low-income communities and communities of color.

-To fulfill its promise to help their shoppers “live better”, Walmart must abandon dirty, fossil-fueled ships and commit to climate leadership by adopting zero-emissions ocean shipping by 2030.
-We urge Walmart to:
+To fulfill its promise to help their shoppers “live better,” Walmart must abandon dirty, fossil-fueled ships and commit to climate leadership by adopting zero-emission ocean shipping by 2030.